-Thermostats in newer ovens are electronic models that are attached to a long probe extending into the oven.
-The thermostat is wired to a small circuit board inside the oven that controls the heat source.
-When the probe senses that the oven has reached the correct temperature, it sends a signal to the thermostat's circuit board.
-That signal tells the oven to turn off the electric burners heating it.
+According to Cooker Spare Parts, modern thermostats are attached to a long probe.
+The probe extends into the oven, and the thermostat is wired to a control board that controls the oven's heat source.
+When the probe detects that the oven has reached the set temperature, it sends a signal back to the thermostat.
+The thermostat will then tell the circuit board to turn off the heating supply.

 When the oven's temperature drops, the probe will send another signal to the control panel.
 The control panel will then turn on the heating source to heat the oven again.